whaaaley/pocket/deploy/assets/docs/guide/intro.md

 Pocket is a library for building web components and small applications.
 Like many frameworks, it provides a component-based model to create interfaces combined with state management, page routing, and style encapsulation.

 Here's a basic example showcasing reactivity in Pocket.
 This example uses [Superfine](https://github.com/jorgebucaran/superfine) and [JSX](https://github.com/facebook/jsx) to render the view.
 The package `pocket-superfine` wires Pocket and Superfine together!
-This is the reccomended way to use Pocket.
+This is the recommended way to use Pocket.

 ```js
 import { core } from 'pocket-superfine'